 In 1909, Denison University Trustee Ambrose Swasey contributed the funding to build an observatory, which he also furnished with its original astronomical equipment.
 At that time, his firm, the Warner & Swasey Co. of Cleveland, had manufactured many of the world's finest and largest telescopes.
-Built of white Vermont marble, the interior was renovated and the outer dome replaced in 1970 and today's observatory houses a 9-inch refracting and two 8-inch reflecting telescopes, which are fitted for astrophotography.
-It also houses the astronomy library and dark rooms.
+Built of white Vermont marble, the interior was renovated and the outer dome replaced in 1970.